lazyelectrons/GenAI-LLM-Demo-Toolkit/README.md

     - **[Stable Diffusion WebUI Container](https://github.com/AbdBarho/stable-diffusion-webui-docker)** Container
 - **[AI Monitor](https://github.com/pl247/ai-monitor)** for GPU/CPU utilization monitoring

 This enables you to quickly configure a system with a GPU to run open-source GenAI/LLMs locally.
 Currently, it supports NVIDIA GPUs.
+Refer to the documentation from respective repository for detailed instrutions.

 Special thanks to [AI Toolkit](https://github.com/pl247/ai-toolkit)  for the inspiration.